Privacy: the future of content filtering

 However, each set of rules is slightly different.
 Some are focused on individual rights, some are more focused on company responsibilities.
 Some have teeth, some don’t.
 So what I expect to become more common is something along the lines of tax laws: companies will start operating out of regions that are advantageous to what they’re trying to do.

 We’ve already seen this to some extent.
-Quad9, the open public recursive DNS resolver that provides malware protection for free, moved its operational and legal headquarters to Sweden recently.
+Quad9, the open public recursive DNS resolver that provides malware protection for free, moved its operational and legal headquarters to Switzerland recently.
 This ensures that legally it’s an EU organisation, and subject to GDPR along with all the other regulations.
 Though on the flip side, it’s not uncommon to see error pages saying that a site is no longer operational for visitors in the EU.

 So, just like funneling money through tax havens and taking advantage of shell companies, data will be stored in places where the rules don’t apply.
 Legal loopholes will be taken advantage of, allowing data to be abused in ways that the regulation has tried to prevent.
 And none of this will be visible to anyone except the most determined analysts.